cloudfoundry/stratos/docs/cf-api-v3.md

 ### Collections - Sorting
 - It looks like all endpoints can be sorted via `created_at` and `updated_at` dates, plus some also have `name`.
 Given that v2 really only supported sorting by `created_at` date this should be fine for feature parity
-- However in order for Stratos to leave behind local sorting there are many missing sort fields (see [Cloud Foundry API v2 Feature Usage - Sorting/Filtering](cf-api-v2-usage.md#Sorting/Filtering))
+- However in order for Stratos to leave behind local sorting there are many missing sort fields (see [Cloud Foundry API v2 Feature Usage - Sorting/Filtering](cf-api-v2-usage.md#sortingfiltering))

 ### Collections - Filtering
 - Similar level of filtering is available with the addition of `name`
-- In order for Stratos to leave behind local filtering there are still some fields that need to be implemented (see [Cloud Foundry API v2 Feature Usage # V2 Specifics # Sorting/Filtering](cf-api-v2-usage.md))
+- In order for Stratos to leave behind local filtering there are still some fields that need to be implemented (see [Cloud Foundry API v2 Feature Usage - Sorting/Filtering](cf-api-v2-usage.md#sortingfiltering))

 ### Entity Validation
-- For v2 info see [Cloud Foundry API v2 Feature Usage - Entity Relations & Validation](cf-api-v2-usage.md#Entity-Relations-&-Validation)
+- For v2 info see [Cloud Foundry API v2 Feature Usage - Entity Relations & Validation](cf-api-v2-usage.md#entity-relations--validation)
 - It looks like, given that `include` is considerable beefed up, this will still be possible in v3.
 An update of the entity relations process will be required though.